crazko/romanvesely.com/src/posts/2019/2019-08-29-vscode-extensions.md

 ---
-id: 16
 title: Batch install extensions for Visual Studio Code
+---

-description: So, you move to another machine (permanently or temporarily) and need your favorite <a href="https://code.visualstudio.com/">editor</a> to behave the same.
+So, you move to another machine (permanently or temporarily) and need your favorite [editor](https://code.visualstudio.com/) to behave the same.
 How to easily take the installed extensions with you?
----

 When you try to google **vscode synchronization** you are presented with an extension called [Settings Sync](https://marketplace.visualstudio.com/items?itemName=Shan.code-settings-sync) that can pretty much cover this problem and do even more.
 In my laziness, I found the set up a bit complex as I only wanted to get all extensions from my old device and install them to the new one.
 Once and for all.
 Preferably without any GitHub token fiddling around.